hoangttrang/fss_ml_proj/README.md

 -   Tuned parameters included:
     -   `layers`: [num_features, 10, 2], [num_features, 16, 8, 2]
     -   `stepSize`: [0.001, 0.01, 0.1]
 - The initial hyperparameter tuning across these six parameter configurations took 3h 18 min.
 All of the cross validation AUC scores round to 0.50.
 We could not use a weight column and using a weighted loss function would have required a custom loss function, so the model was not able to learn anything useful.
+We also included a another training version with early stopper which only tooks around 1 hour 30 minutes to find the best parameters
 - Training the final model with the best set of hyperparameters took 1 minute.

 ### 5. Model Performance on Train Data